Unsupervised Visible-Infrared Person ReID by Collaborative Learning with Neighbor-Guided Label Refinement: Introduction

 Specifically, we propose a Dual Optimal Transport Label Assignment (DOTLA) strategy to simultaneously assign the generated labels from one modality to another modality images.
 Such DOTLA strategy establishes an explicit connection between cross-modality data and ensures that the optimization explicitly concentrates on the modality irrelevant perspective.
 Compared with the unidirectional assignment, the dual label assignment strategy formulates a mutual reinforcement and efficient solution to cross-modality data association.
 Besides, the DOTLA strategy takes into account both of the explicit sample-to-cluster and implicit sample-to-sample association, which could effectively reduce the side-effects brought by some insufficient and noisy label associations.
 Afterwards, we could build the modality-agnostic objective function on top of these label assignment results, to learn modality-invariant and discriminative feature representations.
 Finally, the training process alternates between the cross-modality label assignments and network optimization, which gradually reduces the large modality discrepancy and allows us to find truly matched visible-infrared samples.

 However, there inevitably contains some wrong label associations among the generated pseudo labels.
 To eliminate the negative effects brought by the inaccurate supervisory signals, we further propose a neighbor-consistency guided label refinement module.
 We conduct label refinement under the assumption that the prediction of each example should be similar to its nearest neighbours’~\cite{iscen2022learning}.
 It seeks to transfer labels from its neighbouring instances, and encourages each example to have similar prediction to its neighbours’.
-While for the cross-modality label refinement, the assigned label could be refined by its neighbours in the same modality space.
 Specifically, we have designed a criterion to first identify whether an instance is noisy or not using the neighbors from its counterpart modality, and the cross-modality label refinement is only conducted on the noisy labels.
 Furthermore, the cross-modality neighbor consistency regularization has also been proposed to align the prediction distribution of each instance and its cross-modality neighbors if they are close in the feature space from a local perspective, so as to enhance the neighbour consistency assumption.

 The main contributions can be summarized as follows: \begin{itemize} \item We propose a dual optimal transport label assignment framework to essentially address the cross-modality data association problem, which simultaneously assigns the generated labels from one modality to another modality images.
 Such dual label assignment strategy formulates a mutual reinforcement and efficient solution to effectively reduce the side-effects of insufficient and noisy label associations.